Vicinae

 A valid Vicinae extension is a directory containing at least two things:

-• a manifest file named package.json, which is essentially a regular package.json file with Vicinae specific additions to it.
+• a manifest file named package.json, which is a regular package.json file with Vicinae-specific additions.

 • one or more command entrypoints under the src subdirectory, such as src/command_name.tsx.
-They need to map to a valid command name inside the manifest.
+Each must map to a valid command name in the manifest.

 This is what a typical extension directory looks like: